SAFE SANCTUARY/CHILD PROTECTION POLICY

 4. Persons leading a group of children must be 18 years or older.

-5. Doors are to remain unlocked and left open unless equipped with windows.
+5. Doors are to be left open unless equipped with windows, as well as being

-8. All Employees and Volunteers will be required to comply with all Safe Sanctuary
+7. All Employees and Volunteers will be required to comply with all Safe Sanctuary

 F. POTTY POLICY

-when assistance is needed, the child should be helped with another adult watching.
+when assistance is needed, the child should be helped with another adult

-3. Elementary age children should be taken to the bathroom by an adult who stands
+3. Elementary-age children should be taken to the bathroom by an adult who stands

 G. TRANSPORTATION OF CHILDREN/YOUTH TO EVENTS:

-1. Whenever possible, a volunteer should not be alone with a child in a car.
+3. A volunteer should not be alone with a child in a car.
 If they are transporting

 5. If a charter bus is used, the chartering company must have background checks

 information signed by their parent/guardian.
 These forms are to be kept with the

 H. HOTEL AND LODGING